-Speaking of a redesign, we have seen some great concepts, but the image above has to be the best looking 4th generation Apple TV concept I’ve seen, but would you agree?
+Speaking of a redesign, we have seen some great concepts, but the image below has to be the best looking 4th generation Apple TV concept I’ve seen, but would you agree?

 The last major redesign was back in September 2010 with the 2nd Generation model, and while there has been another generation since, its form factor has not changed, and so is long overdue.

 Going back to that image above, we can see why this concept has proven so popular, but the idea of an Apple TV made from aluminum is a pointless once, as this would be an unnecessary cost, and could put it in a very different price bracket.

 However, we still like the design and would be ideal for the next generation Apple TV, but it needs to stick with plastic, as this makes the set-top box more affordable.

 When the OS X Mavericks 10.9.3 beta version was released it showed that there will soon be support for scaling on 4K external displays, and so this makes us wonder what else Apple will offer this support for.
 So will the 4th Generation Apple TV come with 4K support, as this is the next logical step in improving image quality, although this will mean the content will have to improve as well?

 We have already looked into other possible Apple TV updates, such as improving the way we control the device, and the likelihood of it being unveiled during WWDC 2014 next week rather than the iWatch.

 How would you like Apple TV 4G to look design wise, and what is the likelihood of it coming with 4K support?